Birdman (film): Post-production and visual effects

 Sound design for the film was handled by Martín Hernández, who has worked on all the director's feature films.
-The production sound his team was given was "surprisingly perfect and clean", so they didn't need to spend much time tidying it.
+The production sound his team was given was "surprisingly perfect and clean", so they did not need to spend much time tidying it.
 The lack of visual cuts in the film meant a departure from the usual way Hernández edited sound though.
 "Normally, Alejandro likes, as he calls it, 'the clashing of the sounds'.
 The camera changes angle within the scene and there is a change of everything – backgrounds, texture, dialog.
 Obviously, that would not work on Birdman because here, everything is flowing."
 Additionally, the sound of objects in the film needed to be coordinated with their position onscreen, a non-trivial task, since the camera was nearly always moving.
 Hernández also helped to cut Sánchez's tracks, selecting and editing moments from the New York recordings against the film.
-When the tracks were re-recording in Los Angeles, in order "to have distance, and closeness and resonance" the team used thirty two microphones for each take.
+When the tracks were re-recording in Los Angeles, in order "to have distance, and closeness and resonance" the team used thirty-two microphones for each take.
 Hernández described the job as "crazy".
 A large challenge of the post-production soundwork was designing the sound of the theatre audience, particularly in the scene when Mike is drunk and comes out of character.
 Iñárritu knew how he wanted the audience to respond, but figuring out the sound of their reaction took four months of work from five sound designers.
 Hernández said he thought, for a film in general, that the narrative created by sound "provokes more 'explosions'" than that created by images, and that in Birdman, "Alejandro has sound exploding all throughout the film".